SIGN UP FOR OUR NEWSLETTER

 Are you a current or past Parks California Grantee?
 You can access information related to current or past grants made to your organization on our grant portal here.

-Learn more about the Adventure Pass Grants Program here.
+Learn more about the Arts in California Parks grant program here.

 California’s State Parks will be best prepared to address climate change with a talented and diverse workforce, equipped to lead the care of our landscapes.
 Historically, park career paths have not been inclusive to all.
 Bringing diverse perspectives, lived experiences, and Indigenous knowledge into stewardship builds resilience and broader support for our parks.

-Learn more about the Career Pathways Grants Program here.
+Learn more about the Career Pathways grant program here.

 At Parks California, we believe that everyone deserves a world-class park experience that can lead to a lifelong connection with nature.
 However, documented disparities, such as the lack of transportation or public transit options can be a barrier to fostering personal connections with the outdoors.